atoledo1/atoledo1/README.md

 <h2>Current Projects</h2>

-⦾ New portfolio using Next.js and Ant Design
+⦾ Updated personal portfolio using Next.js and Ant Design

 ⦾ Landing page for upcoming startup using HTML, CSS and JavaScript